Thermoplastic Materials

-Thermoplastics can be manufactured and fabricated using several standard methods.
-Most thermoplastic sheet and film is produced using an extrusion process.
-Cast methods can also produce some sheet materials.
-Nearly any sheet thermoplastic material can be formed by using thermoforming, vacuum forming, or cold forming methods.
-Thermoplastics with or without reinforcement can also be injection molded into complicated shapes with features not achievable through standard machining.
+Thermoplastic can be manufactured and fabricated using several standard methods.
+Most thermoplastic sheet and film are produced using an extrusion process.
+However, cast methods can also produce some sheet thermoplastic materials, as well.
+Nearly any thermoplastic sheet material can be formed using thermoforming, vacuum forming or cold forming methods.
+Not only that, but thermoplastics with or without reinforcement can also be injection molded into complicated shapes, specifically with features that are not achievable through standard machining.
+All thermoplastic is often processed similarly.
+Although, performance characteristics, workability, and cost can vary greatly.

 AMORPHOUS VS. SEMI-CRYSTALLINE